 DAY 6 | MUST-SEE BAY OF FIRES

 On day 6 of this Tasmania itinerary 10 days, it is time to make your way up further up the coast.
 There are a couple of cools stops to look at along the way to the Bay of Fires, but that is going to be your main stop of the day.
 I absolutely love this Bay and can spend hours strolling the incredible unique coastline for hours on end.
-Much of the coastline is an orange color due to the lichen and it gives a spectacular effect.
+Much of the coastline is an orange colour due to the lichen and it gives a spectacular effect.

-The slice of coastal heaven that is the Bay of Fires stretches over 50 kilometers from Binalong Bay in the south to Eddystone Point in the north.
+The slice of coastal heaven that is the Bay of Fires stretches over 50 kilometres from Binalong Bay in the south to Eddystone Point in the north.
 This beautiful part of Tasmania’s east coast has been named by Lonely Planet as the hottest travel destination in the world and is widely regarded as one of the most beautiful places in Australia.

 If you want a break from the coast, taking a side trip to Douglas Apsley National Park is a good option.
-This park can be found just a few kilometers north of Bicheno on Tasmania’s east coast.
+This park can be found just a few kilometres north of Bicheno on Tasmania’s east coast.
 This National Park is packed full of eucalyptus forests and heathlands, spectacular gorges and incredible waterfalls.

 DAY 7 | LAUNCESTON AND ITS SURROUNDS

 Today we are heading towards Launceston, the island’s second-largest city.
 But before you reach the city, there is a lot to explore.